-PHOTO SERIES // Marita Owens shot by Kyra Bennington
+PHOTO JOURNAL // Marita Owens shot by Kyra Bennington

 Marita donned an albino ferret as an accessory and allowed us to put her face in front of the camera.